Want to find out about parliament’s numerous history and oddities? Here are 32 cool and interesting facts about the Houses of Parliament.

 Go and visit the public gallery in the House of Commons and you’ll see a big glass screen between the MPs and the gallery but no such screen in the House of Lords.
 Apparently the Lords were offered a similar screen but declined.

-The Queen’s Speech during the State Opening of Parliament is Actually Written for Her by the Government
+The King’s Speech during the State Opening of Parliament is Actually Written for Him by the Government

-The Queen’s Speech (or King’s Speech depending on who the monarch is) sets out the agenda for the forthcoming parliamentary year… but it’s actually written by the Government.
+The King’s Speech (or Queen’s Speech depending on who the monarch is) sets out the agenda for the forthcoming parliamentary year… but it’s actually written by the Government.
 The monarch cannot change the contents of the speech.

 You Can Stand Above the Very Spot Where the Gunpowder was Discovered During the Gunpowder Plot